 How To Send a Message on Steam to Someone Who’s Not Your Friend

-The new Steam Chat feature introduced last year isn’t quite the Discord challenger Valve wanted but it is much better than it used to be.
-One question that still pops up regularly is whether you can message on Steam to someone who’s not your friend.
-In the old chat, you have to be a friend to be able to chat.
-Is it the same with the new version?
+The Steam Chat feature isn’t quite the Discord challenger Valve wanted, but it is much better than it used to be.
+One question that still pops up regularly is whether you can message someone on Steam that’s not on your friend list.
+In chat, you have to be a friend to be able to message.

-Yes it is.
-Unless you’re in a group with them.
-You could leave a comment on their profile page but that only works if the profile is public.
+Unless you’re in a group with the person, you cannot message them.
+You could leave a comment on their profile page, but that only works if the profile is public.
 If it’s set to friends only, you won’t be able to communicate there either.

-This question often comes up when Steam users have beta codes or discount vouchers and offer them on the platform.
+This question often comes up when Steam users have beta codes or discount vouchers, and they offer them on the platform.
 To be able to ask for one of these, you either have to reply in their forum post or contact them directly.
-As most of us who have tried getting one of these codes knows, posting on the forum is usually way too slow to actually get a code.
-It is much better to contact the player direct and ask very sweetly if they could pick you.
+As most of us who have tried getting one of these codes know, posting on the forum is usually way too slow to get any code.
+It is much better to contact the player directly and ask them very sweetly if they could pick you.

-Your only option in this kind of situation is to join a group they are a member of and talk to them there.
-In the example above, if they were offering discount codes to Tropico 6, join a Tropico 6 chat group and look for them there.
-The same for any game on the platform.
+Messaging Steam players that are not on your “Friends List” is very difficult to do and almost nonexistent.
+One way to message a non-friend is to join a group that they are a member of and talk to them there.
+In the example above, if they were offering discount codes to Tropico 6, you could join a Tropico 6 chat group and look for the person there.
+The same scenario applies to any game on the platform.

-Be careful when using this group chat feature though.
-If you use group chat already, you will likely already have experienced random messages from people who are not your friend.
+Be careful when using group chat features.
+If you have used group chat, you likely have experienced random messages from people who are not your friends.
 These are usually spammers or gold farmers trying to sell you in-game currency or items.
-If you se the game chat method, be prepared to be ignored as they may get more of those spam messages than you do.
+If you use the game chat method to send messages, be prepared to get ignored, especially since they probably get more of those spam messages than you do.

 What can you do on Steam Chat?